Good negotiators recognize the negotiating tactics and style of the other party.

 "I'm talking to [name of your competitor] later.
 I think they'll go for this.
 If they do, I'll go with them."

 How to respond: Decide if it's a bluff or the truth.
-The buyer could be having conversations with your competitors and employing this tactic with them, too.
-Or not.
-Also, the other seller may accept it, but you may offer more value than they do, and the buyer might go with you anyway.
+The buyer may or may not be having conversations with your competitors and employing this tactic with them.
+Also, the other seller may accept it, but you may offer more value than them and the buyer might choose you anyway.
 The point is, sometimes Going, Going, Gone is more posturing than fact.

 Avoid conceding too much just to make a deal by keeping your BATNA (best alternative to a negotiated agreement) in mind.
 If you find you're talking in circles with a prospective buyer, consider making a Best and Final Offer, which may include one further value add or a concession.